MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 ### 2. Add a custom icon

-Your Snap needs an icon to be displayed in MetaMask.
+Your Snap must display an icon in MetaMask.
-First, create a new folder `images` inside the Snap package at `packages/snap/`:
+To add a Snap image, create a new folder `images` in the Snap package `packages/snap/`:

 ```bash
 mkdir packages/snap/images
 ```

-Then, download
+Download
 [this `gas.svg` icon file](https://raw.githubusercontent.com/Montoya/gas-fee-snap/main/packages/snap/images/gas.svg)
 into the folder you just created.
 This is a free icon, **Gas** by Mello from